teckann/GreenPulse-APU/README.md

 - This project is intended for **educational and demonstration purposes only**.

-- Developed by Gan Teck Ann, Goh Yang Ee, Cynthia Tan Xin Ru, and Lim Jin Ming.
+- Developed by: Gan Teck Ann, Goh Yang Ee, Cynthia Tan Xin Ru, and Lim Jin Ming.

 | Name | Responsibility |
 |------|----------|